-I want us to see this Sunday that our lives in our hands may not feel like it amounts to much – but in the hands of Jesus, we can see God do far more than we could ever have imagined or dreamed of.
+I want us to see this Sunday that our life in our hands may not feel like it amounts to much – but in the hands of Jesus, we can see God do far more than we could ever have imagined or dreamed of.

 I’m super excited to share from this wonderful story this Sunday, and I hope to see you there.